 Most important, keep it out of tree crowns and prevent it from covering your house by cutting back cat’s claw.
 Its sheer weight can cause damage.
-But trimming a cat’s claw vine regularly will normally do the trick.
+Trimming a cat’s claw vine regularly will normally do the trick.

 How to Trim Cat’s Claw Plants

 If you’ve decided to start pruning cat’s claw vines, you’ll want a little advice on technique.
 How to trim cat’s claw vines?
 There is no one right answer to the question.